 Are donations tax deductible?

-Because our fiscal agent, Living Word Lutheran Church, is a 501(c)(3) charitable organization, donations to the program are tax deductible.
+Marshall Food4Kids is recognized by the Internal Revenue Service (IRS) as a 501(c)(3) charitable organization.
+Yes, donations to the program are tax deductible.